rikhuijzer/phd-thesis/chapters/discussion.typ

 For example, the single self-efficacy and motivation questions that we used in Chapter 5 predicted dropout well.
 Furthermore, researchers could continuously monitor the predictive performance of questions or questionnaires and drop those that do not predict well while occasionally adding new questions or questionnaires and evaluating those.
 This pipeline of adding a new question or questionnaire, evaluating its performance, and adjusting would not be new.
-It is already commonly applied in, for example, self-driving car companies.
+It is already commonly applied in, for example, social media, search engine, or self-driving car companies.
 These companies continuously adjust their models because the real world is continuously changing too.
-They do this by continuously updating their models, then testing them internally, then testing them with a small group of testers on the road, and then finally sending them to the real world.
+They do this by continuously updating their models, then testing them internally, then testing them with a small group of testers, and then finally sending them to all users.
 Psychology researchers could, for example, do the same by continuously updating their models, then testing them internally by interpreting the models and evaluating the predictive performance, and then sending them to the real world.

 Furthermore, in this thesis, we have applied linear models and decision tree-based models.